In this post, find some basic logistical information and FAQs to help you arrive ready to make the most of our time together.

 Make the experience whatever you need it to be to nourish yourself and others around you.
-Interesting people and conversation, time for laughter and games embraced with the beauty of papatuanuku and the superb kai from Doris, and anything else you would like to bring!
+Interesting people and conversation, time for laughter and games embraced with the beauty of papatuanuku, nourishing home cooked meals, and anything else you would like to bring!

-Note: The event will not go forward if we do not sell 35 tickets by the new year.
+Note: The event will not go forward if we do not sell 30 tickets by 13 February 2022.

-Please arrive by 10am, so we can get you registered and settled in your accommodation by 11am, Saturday 13th of February 2021.
-We'll finish before lunch on Tuesday 16th.
+Please arrive by 10am, so we can get you registered and settled in your accommodation for an 11am start on Thursday 17 March 2022.
+We'll finish before lunch on Sunday 20 March.

 Transport to the event is self-organised.
 We will have a discussion thread on the Loomio group to organise carpooling.
 And give you the best details we can.
 For now: